6 Simple Ways to Bust a Bad Mood

 Laughter is the best medicine.

 Pinterest is also great if you are looking for a little life or fitness inspiration, in addition to gratitude ideas.
 Sometimes we all need a little reminder to be grateful for the people who are in our lives and the things that we have.
-For inspiration check out my wellness journey board.

 "We can lift ourselves, and others as well, when we refuse to remain in the realm of negative thought and cultivate within our hearts an attitude of gratitude." - Thomas S. Monson